 Pancakes, flapjacks, silver dollars – no matter what your kids call them, we know they love them.
-This year, February 28 is National Pancake Day, so we’ve done the hard work of finding the best spots in our brunch loving city to find pancake paradise all year long.
+This year, March 4 is National Pancake Day, so we’ve done the hard work of finding the best spots in our brunch-loving city to find pancake paradise all year long.
 From plain ol’ tried and true to the gourmet, read on to find the top choices for every taste.

 For fruity delights: M.henry

 The blackberry bliss cakes live up to their name.
 These heavenly hotcakes are pillows of pancake-y goodness with silky vanilla marscapone slathered on each bite.
 Topped with blackberries and an apple crisp-like crumble, they will make the whole family dream for days.

 5707 N. Clark St., Andersonville (773-561-1600 or mhenry.net)

 No need to be fancy: These no-frill pancakes are made from an original family recipe and served with Vermont maple syrup and pure butter.
 The space itself is small and homey (with free parking across the street); it’ll remind you of rolling out of bed at Grandma’s to the smell of pancakes on the griddle.

 1339 W. Taylor St., Little Italy (312-243-8908 or sweetmaplecafe.com)

 photo: Bongo Room via Daniel L. on Yelp

 For total indulgence: Bongo Room

 Warning: If you let your littles indulge in more than a short stack they may be bouncing off the walls until the end of the day.
 The good news is you’ll happily volunteer to clean their plates yourself.
 From gingerbread and caramelized pear to cranberry and cinnamon swirl pancakes (selections change often), these over-the-top creations taste more like dessert than breakfast.